ReChronoRain/HyperCeiler/README_en-US.md

 </div>

-## Currently Supported Versions
+## Currently supported versions

 MIUI and HyperOS for Android 13-14

 Note: Android 11-12 will gradually stop supporting it in subsequent versions.
-The current system framework, system ui, system desktop, and security manager scope do not support the MIUI of Android 11-12.
+The current System Framework, System UI, System launcher, and Security scope do not support the MIUI of Android 11-12.

 ## Pre-use instructions